conan-io/conan-io.github.io/_posts/2019-01-21-OpenCV-conan-packages.markdown

 However, OpenCV's module for OpenEXR suffers from several issues:

-* It hard-codes *OPENEXR_ROOT* variable to *C:\deploy* on Windows, so it's unable to find OpenEXR in unusual locations, such as Conan cache directory
+* It hard-codes *OPENEXR_ROOT* variable to *C:\deploy* on Windows, so it's unable to find OpenEXR in unusual locations, such as Conan cache directory.
-* It always prefers looking for libraries in system locations (e.g. */usr/lib*), and *OPENEXR_ROOT* has very least priority
+* It always prefers looking for libraries in system locations (e.g. */usr/lib*), and *OPENEXR_ROOT* has very least priority.
 * It doesn't consider all possible names for OpenEXR libraries.
-For instance, it always looks for the *IlmImf*, while library might be named *IlmImf-2_3_s*
+For instance, it always looks for the *IlmImf*, while library might be named *IlmImf-2_3_s*.

 This is unfortunate.
 But in reality, very often Conan recipes need to workaround various limitations of build scripts.
 The sad truth is that many libraries were designed without package management use-case in mind, hard-coding paths, library names, versions, and other important things.
 This makes the life of packager a bit harder, but as the popularity of package management in C++ world grows, we hope such things happen less frequently.